Rustmail/rustmail/README.md

 | test_all_errors                  | —     | Sequential demo of various errors                                                                               | `!test_all_errors`               |

 Notes:
-- `edit`, `delete`, and `reply` must be inside a valid thread channel.
 - `move` uses Levenshtein matching (~50% distance threshold) on category names.
-- `anonreply` hides staff identity from the user.
-- Alerts: subscribed staff are mentioned when the user sends a new message; the subscription is marked as used afterward.
-- System notices indicate if a user has left the server or isn’t in the community guild.

 ---
 ## Internationalization (i18n)